Today's Articles

 Frederick Douglass Kirkpatrick

-*The birth of Frederick Douglass Kirkpatrick is celebrated on this date in 1933.
-He was a Black Folk musician, activist, and minister.
+*This date in 1933 is celebrated as the birth date of Frederick Douglass Kirkpatrick, a Black Folk musician, activist, and minister.

 Named after the abolitionist Frederick Douglass, Kirkpatrick was born in Haynesville, northern Louisiana.
 His father, John L. Kirkpatrick, was a minister, and his mother died young.
 He had four sisters and a brother who survived to adulthood.
 They attended the local segregated schools and church, growing up steeped in gospel and spiritual music.
 Kirkpatrick learned to play the guitar and sing and began to compose his music.
 His parents encouraged his education, and he graduated from Grambling University, a historically black college, with a degree in biology.